 - Have a valid driver’s license.

-- Requirement to live in the National Capital Region from May1st 2017 until August 31 2017.
+- Requirement to live in the National Capital Region from May until August.

 - Willingness to work and/or travel in varied terrain, weather conditions, isolated locations and by various means of transportation.

 - Willingness to wear a Parks Canada uniform when required.

 - Requirement to work irregular hours, overtime, evenings, weekends and/or statutory holidays and provincial/territorial holidays, when required.

 - Willingness to travel extensively, including overnight and/or weekends.

 Other information - Challenge (work environment, task, colleagues)

 Parks Canada manages one of the finest and most extensive systems of protected areas in the world.
 There are 171 national historic sites, 46 national parks, 1 national urban park and 4 national marine conservation areas located throughout Canada.